 Looking ahead, software support for these new FPGAs is slated to kick off in Q1 2025, with development kits rolling out in mid-2025.
 This timeline is crucial for developers who are eager to get their hands on the latest tools and start building innovative solutions.

-In addition to the Agilex 3, Altera has also unveiled enhancements to its Quartus Prime Pro software.
+In addition to the Agilex 3, Altera has also launched enhancements to its Quartus Prime Pro software.
 This tool is designed to streamline the development process, enabling faster compile times and improved productivity.
 The upcoming release will support a wider range of devices within the Agilex portfolio, making it easier for developers to tap into these new technologies.

 For those interested in getting started with FPGA development, Altera has announced 11 new Agilex 5 FPGA-based development kits.
 These kits are not just for the seasoned pros; they’re designed to be accessible and affordable, giving newcomers a chance to dive into the world of FPGAs without breaking the bank.
 The idea is simple: make it easier for developers to experiment and innovate.